Who is Rob Gronkowski? Meet the NFL star turned WrestleMania host - TheNewsTrace

 Since his retirement, Gronk has made quite a few media appearances together with holding an analyst function for FOX Sports activities in the US, whereas he most not too long ago appeared as the White Tiger character on The Masked Singer.

-The previous tight finish is a lifelong WWE fan who made a cameo look throughout the Andre the Large Memorial Battle Royal at WrestleMania 33 in Orlando, Florida.
+The previous tight finish is a lifelong WWE fan who made a cameo look throughout the Andre the Big Memorial Battle Royal at WrestleMania 33 in Orlando, Florida.

 His involvement in the ring was minimal, however it led to main hypothesis over his future with the firm.

-It stays to be seen how a lot motion Gronkowski will see this weekend, however it will be no shock if he leaped into the ring for an all-acti0n debut show.
+It stays to be seen how a lot motion Gronkowski will see this weekend, however it could be no shock if he leaped into the ring for an all-acti0n debut show.

 Add Comment